 Ember Ablaze

-Ember Ablaze Composer Lab Winners
+Meet the Ember Ablaze Composer Lab Winners

 Under the direction of Rob Paterson, Ember’s Composer in Residence, Ember offers one of the few Composer Labs available to young composers.
 We are extremely pleased to announce the winners of the 2025 competition.
 Their works will be premiered at the May 2, 2025 Ember performance of “Shifting Grounds” in New York City.